 Workers’ Compensation insurance for general contractors

-New Jersey businesses that have at least one employee and aren’t covered by a federal program must have workers’ compensation insurance or be approved for self-insurance.
-Out of state employers may also need to purchase workers’ compensation insurance if they work in New Jersey.
+The state of New Jersey requires businesses with at least one employee not covered by a federal program to have workers’ compensation insurance or be approved for self-insurance.
+Out-of-state employers may also need to purchase workers’ compensation insurance if they work in New Jersey.

 Workers’ comp coverage helps pay for medical expenses and time missed from work if an employee is hurt on the job.

-At Next Insurance, we’re dedicated to helping contractors like you get the tailored coverage you need to get a license and protect your business from unexpected costs after an accident.
+At NEXT Insurance, we’re dedicated to helping contractors like you get the affordable, tailored general contractor coverage you need to get a license and protect your business from unexpected costs after an accident.

 Our online application process makes it easy to view coverage options, purchase policies, and get your certificate of insurance in a matter of minutes.